What to do in an emergency

 After-hours emergencies and physical injury emergencies

 Normally, if you are treated at a casualty facility, this is regarded as an out-of-hospital event.
 Fees would therefore be paid from of your available day-to-day benefits (MSF, OHEB or Threshold) and not from the Major Medical Benefit.
 Treatment in an emergency room or casualty facility that leads to pre-authorised hospitalisation will be covered from your hospitalization benefit.
 If not authorised, it will be subject to your other available day-to-day benefits.
-All claims will be processed in line with the Libcare Rate.
+All claims will be processed and paid up to the Libcare Rate.

 Motor Vehicle Accident Benefit

 The Road Accident Fund ("RAF") is a public entity set up to pay compensation to people injured as a result of road accidents due to negligent driving of a motor vehicle within South Africa.

 The RAF is liable for compensation of damages and medical treatment costs arising from a Motor Vehicle Accident ("MVA").

 MVA claims are third party claims and in terms of Libcare Scheme Rules, the beneficiaries of the Scheme are required to assist the Scheme in the recovery of any benefits for which a third party may be liable.

 In the event that you or your dependant is involved in an MVA, Libcare will have a claim against the RAF for medical costs incurred as a result of the accident.
 Therefore, monies recovered from the RAF for your medical expenses that are not due to you MUST be refunded to Libcare Medical Scheme.